ismailceylan/restorm/README.md

 }
 ```

 The `save` method will send a `PATCH` request if the case is about updating an existing resource.
-However, sometimes we really want to send a `PUT` request.
+However, sometimes we really might want to send a `PUT` request.
 We can do that by using the `put` method of Restorm.

 ```js
 const state =